finnbeyer/Statistical-edge/README.md

 > ⚠️ It should not be used as a basis for trading advice.
 > ❌ This information is not intended for resale or marketing purposes.
 >
-> This project is a private data analysis project and is also only for private usage.
-This marks a base for a research paper i currently create.
-Will be released soon.
+> This project is a private data analysis project intended solely for personal use.
+It serves as the foundation for a research paper I am currently working on, which will be published soon.
+This repository offers a glimpse into the work underlying the paper.
+It will be finalized and restructured by summer.